mmore500/dishtiny/docs/workflow.md

 ./slurm/evolve/evolvekickoff.sh [run without params to get a help message]
 ```

-Code within a is strictly version-pinned, meaning that the repository can be freely updated without impacting existing jobs.
+Code within a stint is strictly version-pinned, meaning that the repository can be freely updated without impacting existing jobs.

 ## Series are Grouped into Endeavors